thmolena/thmolena/README.md

-🧬 I am [Molena](https://thmolena.github.io/molena/).I am a Third-year Applied Mathematics Ph.D.
+🧬 I am [Molena](https://thmolena.github.io/molena/).
+I am a Third-year Applied Mathematics Ph.D.
 Student at North Carolina State University (Raleigh, North Carolina, USA).
 I am currently developing efficient algorithms in Randomized Numerical Linear Algebra for kernel matrix approximation on GPU–Accelerated Computing and Parallel Computing, with applications in Scientific Computing, and High Performance Computing, including, but not limited to Hierarchical matrices, Low–Rank and Rank Structured matrices, Hierarchically Off–Diagonal Low–Rank matrices, and Hierarchically Semi–Separable matrices, in addition to the applications to kernel methods in Deep Learning, Machine Learning, Data Mining, and Data Science.

 🎓 In May of 2023, I received the degree of Master of Science in Applied Mathematics from North Carolina State University.
 I also successfully passed my Ph.D.
 Written Qualifying Examination in Matrix Theory, Abstract Algebra, Linear Algebra, and Lie Algebra.